decentralized-identity/jwt-vc-presentation-profile/spec/spec.md

 This profile uses certain versions of specifications that have not yet reached final status: For more details see [Normative References](#normative-references) section.

   - First Implementer's Draft of Self-Issued OpenID Provider v2 specification
-  - First Implementer's Draft of OpenID for Verifiable Prensetations specification
+  - First Implementer's Draft of OpenID for Verifiable Presentations specification
   - ID Hub specification published as a v0.0.1 predraft of [[ref: Decentralized Web Node]].
 Throughout the document, the term ID Hub, rather than Decentralized Web Node, will be used to avoid confusion.

 The JWT VC Presentation Profile currently only supports response mode `direct_post` defined in [[ref: OpenID4VP ID1]], sending Authorization Response as HTTP POST request.